patrickpr/trapdirector/docs/01-install.md

 * traphandle default /opt/rh/rh-php71/root/usr/bin/php /usr/share/icingaweb2/modules/trapdirector/bin/trap_in.php

-Note : on bottom of configuration page, you will have the php and module directories adapted to your system
+Note : on bottom of configuration page, you will have the php and module directories adapted to your system.
+If it shows 'php-fpm' instead of php, you are using php-fpm and need to replace with something like /bin/php.

 Set up the community (still in snmptrapd.conf) : here with "public"